 Dr Eleni Apostolidou

 Dr Eleni Apostolidou possesses a Diplôme d' Etude Approfondies de Chimie Appliquée - Chimie Industrielle (DEA) from University Pierre et Marie Curie, Paris, and a PhD in Production of photovoltaic grade silicon from metallurgical grade silicon by a plasma purification process in Laboratoire de génie des procédés plasmas et traitement de surface from University Pierre et Marie Curie, Paris.
-She has been a faculty member of Eastern Macedonia and Thrace Institute of Technology (EMaTTech) since 1992, holding the position of the Vice President.
-She is also Director of the Alternative Energy Resources and Heat transfer Laboratory of the Department of Petroleum, Natural Gas and Mechanical Engineering.
+She has been a faculty member of the International Hellenic University (IHU - formerly Eastern Macedonia and Thrace Institute of Technology) since 1992, holding the position of the Vice President.
+She is also Director of the Alternative Energy Resources and Heat transfer Laboratory of the Department of Chemistry (formerly Department of Petroleum, Natural Gas Technology & Mechanical Engineering) of IHU - Kavala Campus.
 Her research work concerns the fields of production of photovoltaic grade silicon from metallurgical grade silicon by a plasma purification process, physical and chemical characterization of photovoltaic material.

 Dr Malek Benmansour